About LAMP/Library of Accessible Media for Pennsylvanians

-Pennsylvania residents who are unable to read standard sized newsprint, unable to hold a book or turn pages, or who have a physically-based reading disability may be eligible for services through Carnegie Library of Pittsburgh's Library of Accessible Media for Pennsylvanians (LAMP).
+Pennsylvania residents who are unable to read standard sized newsprint, unable to hold a book or turn pages, or who have a physically-based reading disability may be eligible for services through Carnegie Library of Pittsburgh’s LAMP/Library of Accessible Media for Pennsylvanians.

-LAMP provides a wide range of lendable resources at no cost to qualified patrons.
+LAMP provides a wide range of lendable resources at not cost to qualified patrons.
 Our print and electronic collections include:

 - Large print books